Lots Of People Who Stopped Eating At Chipotle Are Defecting To Chick-Fil-A

 Chipotle and Chick-fil-A are nearly the same size now in terms of store count — the burrito chain has more than 2,300 locations, while the chicken sandwich company now has about 2,200 — but Chick-fil-A has long surpassed Chipotle in terms of sales.

-Anyone who has experienced Chick-fil-A's wild lines probably won't be surprised by this (police are sometimes called to help direct traffic when a new store opens).
-The average Chick-fil-A store made $4.4 million in 2016, compared to the $1.8 million a Chipotle location earned, according to data from QSR Magazine.
+Anyone who has experienced Chick-fil-A's wild lines probably won't be surprised by this.
+(Police are sometimes called to help direct traffic when a new store opens.)
+The average Chick-fil-A store made $4.4 million in 2016, compared with the $1.8 million a Chipotle location earned, according to data from QSR magazine.
 (Before the food safety incidents, Chipotle restaurants were making about $2.5 million per year.)
-The magazine ranks Chick-fil-A as the country's eighth largest restaurant by sales, and Chipotle the 14th biggest.
+The magazine ranks Chick-fil-A as the country's eighth-largest restaurant by sales, and Chipotle the 14th.

 Chick-fil-A told BuzzFeed News its sales in 2017 jumped to $9 billion, up from $8 billion in 2016.
 Chipotle's 2016 revenue was $3.9 billion.